 What is the history of Dhari Devi Temple?

-What are the festivals celebrated at Dhari Devi Temple?
+What are the festivals celebrated in Dhari Devi Temple?

-- Dussehra: This is an important Hindu festival which is a celebration of the victory of good over evil.
-Dussehra is the day when Lord Ram killed Ravana and established peace and prosperity.
+- Dussehra – This is also called Vijayadashami, is a major Hindu festival.
+It is a celebration of the victory of good over evil.
+The day when Lord Ram killed Ravana and established peace and prosperity.
 As a ritual, devotees burn an effigy of Ravana.

 How to reach Dhari Devi Temple?

 - Road: Buses are available to Srinagar from ISBT Kashmere Gate.
-From there, one can avail a bus or taxi to get to Dhari Devi Temple.
+From there, one can avail a bus or taxi to get to the temple.

 Where to stay near Dhari Devi Temple?

-Some of the places where one can stay near Dhari Devi Temple while undertaking the Char Dham Yatra are:
+Some of the places where one can stay near the temple while undertaking the Char Dham Yatra are:

 What are some temples near Dhari Devi Temple?

 - Neelkanth Mahadev Temple: It is a Hindu temple dedicated to Lord Shiva, in the Pauri Garhwal district of Uttarakhand.
-The main diety of the temple is ‘Neelkanth’ who is a form of Lord Shiva and has a blue throat as an after effect of consuming poison.
+The main god of the temple is ‘Neelkanth’ who is a form of Lord Shiva and has a blue throat as an aftereffect of consuming poison.
 There is a Shivalingam here and devotees tie a thread around it while worshipping.
-Several natural springs also surround the temple where the devotees take a holy bath before entering the temple premises.

-- Vishwanath Temple, Guptkashi: This temple is present in the Rudraprayag district of Uttarakhand and is in honour of Lord Shiva.
+- Vishwanath Temple, Guptkashi: This temple is present in the Rudraprayag district of Uttarakhand and is in honor of Lord Shiva.
 It bears a resemblance to the Vishwanath temple of Kashi.
 Moreover, devotees believe that it is at this temple that Lord Shiva proposed Goddess Parvati to marry him.
-There is also an image of ‘Bhairav’, which is a form of Lord Shiva, on the main door of the temple.

-- Omkareshwar Temple, Ukhimath: Omkareshwar Temple Ukhimath, or Omkareshwar Pith is an ancient Hindu temple present in the Rudraprayag district of Uttarakhand.
-It houses the deities Kedarnath and Madmaheshwar during winters (November- April), when the temples of Kedarnath and Madmaheshwar remain closed.
-It is present at an elevation of 1300 metres.
+- Omkareshwar Temple, Ukhimath: Omkareshwar Temple Ukhimath is an ancient Hindu temple present in the Rudraprayag district of Uttarakhand.
+It houses the deities Kedarnath and Madmaheshwar during winters (November- April) when the temples of Kedarnath and Madmaheshwar remain closed.